waywardphilosopher/lookingforwisdom/content/posts/gautama-buddha.md

 +++
 categories = ["Philosopher Files"] date = 2021-04-08T10:00:00Z
-description = ""
 draft = false
 image = "/images/buddha.jpg"
 slug = "gautama-buddha"
-summary = "The Buddha was a wandering renunciant in Ancient India who kick-started a two and a half thousand-year-old religious and philosophical tradition.
+description = "The Buddha was a wandering renunciant in Ancient India who kick-started a two and a half thousand-year-old religious and philosophical tradition.
 But who was he?" tags = ["Philosopher Files"] title = "Gautama Buddha and the Turn Toward Experience"